Even Antarctica Has Invasive Species - D-brief

 Their assault on Signy actually began in the 1960s, says a team of researchers from the University of Birmingham in the UK and the British Antarctica Survey.
 The small, grey midges traveled to Signy from the South Georgia islands located to the northeast as unintended hitchhikers in a plant transplantation experiment.
 The plants are gone, but the midges remain.

 E. murphyi, it turns out, landed in an ideal environment.
 The midges are detritivores, a fancy way of saying they eat dead organic matter, and Signy Island is literally covered in the stuff.
-Much of the island’s surface is blanketed by peat, partly decomposed vegetable matter, and it’s a feast for the midges.
+Much of the island’s ice-free surface is blanketed by peat, partly decomposed vegetable matter, and it’s a feast for the midges.
 As the insects eat, they transform the peat into soil, producing nitrogen and other waste products.

 What’s good for the midges is bad for the rest of the island.
 Signy is home to a few other species adapted to the harsh conditions, but unused to intruders, like mosses, hair grass and pearlwort.
 As they turn peat into soil at record rates, the midges can be considered ecosystem engineers — altering the fundamental ecology of the entire island.
 For delicate species attuned to a specific environment this could prove fatal.